• Fall Recipes

 Swiss Interest Group, histamine intolerance rating

-All ingredients in this recipe rate as a '0' on the SIGHI list, with the exception of apple cider vinegar which rates a '1', and garlic, which rates as a '1' although as it is stated that it is usually well tolerated in small amounts after cooking, the garlic could be pan-fried prior to making this recipe.
+All ingredients in this recipe rate as a '0' on the SIGHI list, with the exception of apple cider vinegar and garlic which rate as '1'.

 Tweet